dbt-labs/docs.getdbt.com/website/blog/2023-12-20-partner-integration-guide.md

 Now this guide does not include how to integrate with dbt Core.
 If you’re interested in creating an dbt Adapter, **[please check out this documentation instead.](https://docs.getdbt.com/guides/dbt-ecosystem/adapter-development/1-what-are-adapters)**

-Instead we are going to focus on integrating with dbt Cloud.
+Instead, we're going to focus on integrating with dbt Cloud.
 Integrating with dbt Cloud is a key requirement to become a dbt Labs technology partner, opening the door to a variety of collaborative commercial opportunities.

 Here I will cover how to get started, potential use cases you want to solve for, and points of integrations to do so.